timont02/cesp_timon/README.md

 The programm "TicTacToe" is a computer game in RISC-V-Assembly language.<br>
 The game can be played by one player (human against a bot) or two players (human against human). <br>
 Both players can occupy on field per round.
+They ptake turns playing.
 It is not allowed to occupy a field, which is already used.
 To win, one player must own three fields in a row, a column or a diagonal.<br>
+To run the programm, the user needs "Rars" and the bitmap dislpaly of "Rars".
 For the interaction with the programm, you can use the keyboard and the console of "Rars".
-The gamfield is displayed with the bitmap display function of "Rars"
+The gamfield is displayed with the bitmap display function of "Rars".
+Text messages, like the menu and the current player are dislpayed at the console of "Rars". <br>